 The two images are simply placed under /srv.
 Loop devices are created of each, and the first partition mounted under appropriate directories under /srv/mnt.
 Symlinks under /srv/boot link Pi serial numbers to the appropriate mount.
 Our TFTP server is configured to serve /srv/boot as before, and our NBD server is configured to export each /srv/*.img file as a block device.

 The advantages are that this is a trivial setup (the image doesn’t even need unpacking), and that each image is necessarily limited to its own storage.
-The disadvantages are that storage isn’t shared between images.
+The disadvantage is that storage isn’t shared between images.
 However, we saw in the prior post that there’s all manner of things we can do with block devices, so we’ll explore some possibilities there in a future post too.

 I should warn there’s also a nicely hidden, but quite serious issue with this set up which we’ll look at next time when we actually build it (and then fix it … obviously).
 Anyway, that’s all for now!